-The Building Maintenance Department oversees the quality and safety of the district’s school buildings, facilities and systems.
+The Facilities and Grounds Department oversees the quality and safety of the district’s school buildings, facilities, and outdoor spaces.

 Asbestos Management Plan

 The Duanesburg Central School District submits information regarding asbestos-containing building materials to the New York State Education Department, in compliance with the Department’s notification procedures.
 This information is documented in the school district’s Asbestos Management Plan, which is in accordance with the United States Environmental Protection Agency (EPA) Asbestos Hazard Emergency Response Act (AHERA) of 1987 (40 CFR Part 763).
 This memorandum is intended to fulfill annual notification requirements.
-In compliance with the AHERA Regulation, the school district conducted its 2016 Asbestos Triennial Re-inspection in the spring of 2016.
+In compliance with the AHERA Regulation.
 Documentation related to the re-inspection is available in the Asbestos Management Plan.
-The District continues to perform the required six month surveillance inspections as prescribed by AHERA.
+The district continues to perform the required six month surveillance inspections as prescribed by AHERA.

-The Asbestos Management Plan (AMP) for the district is kept on file at the district office at 133 School Drive, Delanson.
+The DCS Asbestos Management Plan is kept on file at the district office at 133 School Drive, Delanson.
 These records are available for review during regular business hours (8 a.m. to 4 p.m.) or by making an appointment.
 For more information, contact Aanen Aanensen, Director of Facilities, at (518) 895-2279.
-Information about required inspections and any scheduled asbestos projects occurring this school year is contained within the AMP and is available on the district website.
+Information about required inspections and any scheduled asbestos projects occurring this school year is contained within the plan.

 Integrated Pest Management (IPM) Policy